cerebro-data/external-docs/EMRIntegration.md

 ### Presto
 Presto requires configurations to be passed as arguments to the bootstrap script.
 This is instead of providing them as configurations.
 The bootstrap action requires the planner host port to be specified.
-We also recommend specifying the user's access token.
+For single tenant clusters, we also recommend specifying the user's access token.
 ```
 --planner-hostports <PLANNER ENDPOINT>
 # For example, if the planner is running on "10.1.10.251:12050", then, the bootstrap